 What kind of insurance do you have?

-What your travel insurance can do for you depends on what kind of travel insurance you purchased (and you should purchase travel insurance).
-If you bought what’s referred to as a comprehensive policy, it’ll cover emergency medical bills, trip interruption, and trip cancellation, to some extent.
-However, if you opted for emergency medical coverage only, the policy will address medical bills, but it won’t reimburse you for lost hotel nights, changed flights, or the cost of canceling the trip altogether.
+What your travel insurance can do for you depends on what kind you purchased (and you should purchase travel insurance).
+If you bought a “comprehensive policy,” it’ll cover emergency medical bills, trip interruption, and trip cancellation, to some extent.
+However, if you opted for emergency medical coverage only, the policy will address medical bills, but it won’t reimburse you for lost hotel nights, changed flights, or the cost of canceling the trip.

 What coverage does your insurance provide?

-When it comes to medical coverage, they all kind of do the same thing, albeit to very different extents depending on the policy and coverage amount you purchase.
+All medical coverage options do the same thing, albeit to very different extents depending on the policy and the coverage amount you purchase.
 “Point blank, get at least $50,000 in medical coverage and $100,000 in medical evacuation,” says Hummer.
 “The premiums can be low depending on your age.”
 If you’re taking a cruise or traveling to a remote location, Squaremouth recommends going even higher: at least $100,000 in emergency medical and $250,000 in medical evacuation.

 Whatever insurance you get, take the time to review coverage, requirements, exclusions, and emergency procedures before you travel (and call for clarification if you need to).
 Then carry a copy of the policy with you, either printed out or downloaded onto your phone so that you can access it without internet, and keep the policy number and 24/7 hotline number on a piece of paper in your wallet.
 Give a copy of the information to a travel companion and, if you’re on a guided trip or tour, to the company as well; if you’re the one injured, you may need someone else to be the communication point person with medical care and insurance.